 Watch below: LGBT Violence in Russia

 On September 25th, 2015, United Nations countries adopted a set of 17 goals that aim to end poverty, protect the planet, and ensure prosperity for all.
-As an inter-agency initiative, the Sustainable Development Fund works across the United Nations system and supports programs in 22 countries with a $70 million budget.
-Money from the Sustainable Development Fund is put to direct use in combating poverty and in promoting government and grassroots organizations working to achieve goals like gender equality, education, clean water, and the elimination of hunger.
+As an inter-agency initiative, the Joint SDG Fund works across the United Nations system and supports programs in 22 countries with a $70 million budget.
+Money from the Joint SDG Fund is put to direct use in combating poverty and in promoting government and grassroots organizations working to achieve goals like gender equality, education, clean water, and the elimination of hunger.

 Watch below: Fighting Malnutrition in Ethiopia

 Founded by philanthropist George Soros in 1979, the Open Society Foundations are a family of offices and foundations that fund and shape programs around the world that promote tolerance, justice and equality.
 The OSF Human Rights Initiatives support advocacy groups with financial grants and legal backing and provide a public platform for messages of diversity, government accountability and peaceful dissent and protest.